-That was when we made our first mistake: we took Alex with us.
+That was when we made our first mistake: we took our older son with us.
 In fairness, I wasn’t expecting a packed waiting room.
 I foolishly and naively thought we’d walk in, wait a few minutes, see the doctor, and leave.
 The moment we walked into the waiting room and I saw all the kids with gastro-intestinal viruses, my heart sank.
 I busted out the baby wipes, cursing myself for not stashing a new pack of antibacterial wipes in my diaper bag after I used up the old one.
-It was impossible to make sure Alex didn’t touch anything, although I tried to wipe his hands every few seconds.
-At least Tyler’s tongue stopped bleeding on the car ride over.
+It was impossible to make sure the boys didn’t touch anything, although I tried to wipe their hands every few seconds.
+At least our younger son’s tongue stopped bleeding on the car ride over.
 Lesson #1: Unless absolutely necessary, only the kid who needs medical attention goes to Urgent Care.

-Eventually, we got in to see the doctor and the news was as good as we could have hoped for.
-Tyler didn’t need any stitches and his tongue appears to have healed quite nicely.
-As for Alex, he may have picked up a stomach virus there – I’m certainly kicking myself for taking him with us.
+Eventually, we got in to see the doctor and the news was as good as we could have hoped for: our younger son didn’t need any stitches and his tongue appears to have healed quite nicely.
+As for our older son, he may have picked up a stomach virus there – I’m certainly kicking myself for taking him with us.
 But he too seems to be on the mend.